timzimm/fuzzylli/README.md

 :man_shrugging:.

-Loosely related, fuzzylli also provides a differentiable jax implementation of the ellipsoidal collapse model, making an end-to-end computatation of mass functions (filaments, haloes, sheets) possible without the need to invoke literature fit results.
+Loosely related, fuzzylli also provides a differentiable jax implementation of the ellipsoidal collapse model, making an end-to-end computation of mass functions (filaments, haloes, sheets) possible without the need to invoke literature fit results.